Semantic-Org/Learn-Semantic/server/documents/guide/expert.html.eco.md

   <p>Variables are not just one-to-one matches with css properties, but let you work with higher-order concepts in an element's design, that may adjust several properties at once.</p>

   <h4 class="ui header">Abstracting Concepts to Remove Tedium</h4>
   <p>Sometimes variables are used to deal with latent issues in CSS.
 For example <code>@lineHeight</code> might seem like a simple value.
-Setting a line-height greater than 1 on an input is necessary to make sure descendors like "p" or "q" aren't cut off in your form.
+Setting a line-height greater than 1 on an input is necessary to make sure descenders like "p" or "q" aren't cut off in your form.
 Some browsers even implicitly add this line-height to inputs even if you specify a value to low.</p>
   <p>Having a different line height on input elements increases its vertical padding to a larger value than what is set in <code>@verticalPadding</code>.
 This implicit change in actual vertical-padding on an input, would mean the element would not line up with other UI elements that use the same <code>@verticalPadding</code>.
-Semantic deals with this on a framework level, by using derived values for padding spefically on inputs.</p>
+Semantic deals with this on a framework level, by using derived values for padding specifically on inputs.</p>
   <div class="less code" data-title="src/themes/default/elements/input.variables" data-type="less">
     @lineHeight: 1.2em;
     @lineHeightOffset: ((@lineHeight - 1em) / 2);